FANMixco/career-signal/README.md

   - a LinkedIn PDF export, or
   - text copied from an existing CV.
 - A job description if you want the job-specific reconstruction plan.
-- An optional company description if the company is small, new, private, or not well known.
+- An optional company description if the company is small, new, private, or not well-known.

-If you only want to test the app, you can paste the API key directly in the app.
+If you only want to test the app, you can paste the API key directly into the app.
 If you want to use it regularly, you can save the key in a local `.env` file.

 ## Step 1: Install Node.js